learn-academy-2022-delta/week-1-assessment-dwk1020/interview-questions.md

 3. Objects: Make code readable, combination of variables, functions, and data structures.

-4. Method: Set of instructions to perform certian tasks.
+4. Method: Set of instructions to perform specific tasks.
+Methods belongs to objects.

 5. Classes: Blueprint for creating objects.
 Defines the nature of a future object.